Dan Reichert

-Daniel Robert Reichert (/ˈraɪkərt/; born July 12, 1976) is a retired professional baseball pitcher.
+Daniel Robert Reichert (/ˈraɪkərt/; born July 12, 1976) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Kansas City Royals and Toronto Blue Jays.
 Reichert pitched at Turlock High School in Turlock, California, and then became a star pitcher for University of the Pacific.
 He is currently the pitching coach for the Lincoln Saltdogs of the American Association of Professional Baseball.

 Career

 In 1994, the St. Louis Cardinals drafted Reichert in the 11th round, 306th overall, but he did not sign, choosing to go to play in college at the University of the Pacific.
 In 1995 and 1996, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 In 1997, he was the Big West Conference Pitcher of the Year, a First Team College All-American and a Big West Conference All-Star and was drafted by the Kansas City Royals in the 1st round (7th overall).
 He signed for a $1.45 million bonus and spent less than three seasons in the minors, where he saw much success before getting the call to the big leagues.
 In 1999, he was a Triple-A All-Star.
 On July 16, 1999, at the age of 23, he made his major league debut with the Kansas City Royals.
 He finished his debut season with an ERA of 9.08.